MohammedSaLah-Eldeen/RecipeAPI/README.md

 [![Checks](https://github.com/MohammedSaLah-Eldeen/recipe-app-api/actions/workflows/checks.yml/badge.svg)](https://github.com/MohammedSaLah-Eldeen/recipe-app-api/actions/workflows/checks.yml)

 # recipe-app-api
 Recipe API App.
-Fully functional backend API that could be used with a frontend to create a recipe app or a website
+Fully functional backend API that could be used with a frontend to create a recipe app or a website.

 ## Implmentation
 Docker Containers were used mainly in the development along with docker compose to building the app starting it and such on. <br>
-PostgreSQL is the default database for this project instead of sqlite that comes as a default with django <br>.
+PostgreSQL is the default database for this project instead of sqlite that comes as a default with django. <br>

 * to build the application `docker compose build`
 * to run the application `docker compose up`